p-lurd/100-days-of-code/log.md

 **Today's Progress**: Started learning the use of useEffect and passing functions as probs **Thoughts**: ....... still easy to understand i guess, considering creating a branch of my previous project and use the api I built previously.
 Meanwhile(generally), don't use a useState in a useEffect to prevent an infinite loop

+### Day 4: April 2, 2024

+**Today's Progress**: fetching data with useEffect and introduction to constional templating in react **Thoughts**: learn more about fetch api...........assignment to myself